 More Food

-- A journey around Britain by American Bill Bryson
+around Britain by American Bill Bryson

 Highly recommended